 Second Chance Scholarship

 Research shows that students who complete college classes while incarcerated are more likely to become productive citizens.
 Our results substantiate this.
-Based on data compiled in July 2013, 128 program participants have been released.
-Only 6 male participants have re-offended, and no female participants have re-offended.
-This is a 4.9% recidivism rate.
-This is a significant indicator of success, when compared a state average of over 20%.
+The recidivism rate for the students participating in the TCC program is less than 5%, which represents a significant reduction when compared to the state average.

 Research also shows that most people who are incarcerated are from low-income families unable to help pay for college expenses.
 And, incarcerated offenders are not eligible for state or federal financial aid.
-The Second Chance Scholarship raises private dollars to help cover the cost of tuition and textbooks.
+The Second Chance Scholarship raises private dollars to help cover the cost of tuition and learning resources.

 To help us give someone a second chance, please contribute today at http://www.tulsacc.edu/give_a_second_chance